-Share Repurchase Program - On September 12, 2022, the Company announced a share repurchase program under which it may repurchase up to \$50 million of its common stock with an initial purchase authorization of \$10 million.
-The Company's lender has further limited the Company's purchase authorization to \$5 million.
-Amounts in excess of the purchase authorization of \$5 million will require additional lender consent and amounts in excess of the initial purchase authorization of \$10 million will require additional board and preferred stockholder authorization.
+Share Repurchase Program - On September 12, 2022, the Company announced a share repurchase program under which it may repurchase up to \$50,000,000 of its common stock with an initial purchase authorization of \$10,000,000.
+The Company's lender has further limited the Company's purchase authorization to \$5,000,000.
+Amounts in excess of the purchase authorization of \$5,000,000 will require additional lender consent and amounts in excess of the initial purchase authorization of \$10,000,000 will require additional board and preferred stockholder authorization.
 The share repurchase program does not have an expiration date, does not require the repurchase of any particular amount of shares, and may be implemented, modified, suspended or discontinued in whole or in part at any time and without further notice.
 As repurchases are made, the Company will retire the shares, resulting in a reduction of issued and outstanding shares.
-For the year ended December 31, 2022, the Company repurchased an aggregate of 351,000 shares for \$1,325,000 in cash.
+For the years ended December 31, 2023 and 2022, the Company repurchased an aggregate of 1,685,000 shares and 351,000 shares for \$3,674,000 and \$1,325,000 in cash, respectively.